Espyo/Pikifen/README.txt

 2) FAQ and troubleshooting
 ===============
     Why did it crash?
-        Remember that when you download the engine's zip file, you need to unzip everything inside of it before you're able to play.
-        If the engine showed you a message telling you to read the readme, please open the file Error_log.txt in the engine's folder.
+        If you got a message telling you to read the readme, then please open the file Error_log.txt in the engine's folder.
-            Check the latest session written in the file, and you should find some technical diagnostic information about the crash.
+            Check the latest session written in the file, and you should find some technical information about the crash.
 Right before that, check if the engine reported any problem.
-For instance, the engine could've crashed because you forgot to write some value, or misnamed some file.
+For instance, it could've crashed because you forgot to write some value, or misnamed some file.
 Fix the problems and try again.
-            If you believe the crash is due to a problem with the engine itself, then please let me know.
-I may ask you to show me the diagnostic information and/or the screenshot that got dumped in the engine's main folder.
-These will help me debug the problem.
+            If you think the crash is due to a problem with the engine itself, then please let me know.
+When you tell me about it, please also tell me what you were doing when it happened.
+I may also ask you to show me the crash information and/or the screenshot that got dumped in the engine's main folder.
+These will help me fix the problem.
         Other than that, here are some possible solutions and workarounds:
-            If you get a crash right after a large area finishes loading, and you have a weak machine, it is possible that the engine failed to render the area's geometry buffers.
-Please turn down the value of the "area_quality" option in Options.txt.
-0.3 or lower might work.
+            Remember that when you download the engine's zip file, you need to unzip everything inside of it before you're able to play.

     Why can't I see the game window?
         Because windows sometimes break under Windows.